tezos/tezos/src/proto/alpha/docs/language.md

   2. The application of a primitive to a sequence of expressions.
   3. A sequence of expressions.

+This simple four cases notation is called Micheline.

 ### Constants

 There are two kinds of constants: